Bargaining (Buffy the Vampire Slayer)

-The Scooby Gang resurrect Buffy Summers (Sarah Michelle Gellar), after her death in the previous episode.
+The Scooby Gang resurrects Buffy Summers (Sarah Michelle Gellar), after her death in the previous episode.
 Rupert Giles (Anthony Stewart Head) returns to England, and a group of biker demons wreak havoc on Sunnydale.

 Plot

 Part 1

 With Buffy having been dead for five months, the Scooby Gang continue to patrol, led by Willow, whose power is progressing steadily.
 They use the often-imperfect Buffybot to conceal Buffy's death from any lurking enemies, as well as from social workers who believe Buffy to be Dawn's guardian.
 Meanwhile, at the magic shop, Giles is packing up his items in preparation for his return to England.

 Willow announces plans to resurrect Buffy by magic with Anya having found the last mystical artifact Willow needs on eBay.
 She conceals her intentions, however, from Giles, Spike, and Dawn.
 A vampire survives his encounter with the Buffybot and realizes the real Slayer is gone.
 He tells a demon biker gang, which sets out to attack Sunnydale.
 Willow slaughters a baby deer in preparation for her ritual of resurrection.
 Giles leaves for England.

 Willow, Xander, Anya, and Tara gather at Buffy's grave and Willow begins the ritual.
 As it progresses, the demon bikers wreak havoc in the town and damage the Buffybot when she intervenes.
 They trail the Buffybot as she tries to find Willow, interrupting the ritual at its conclusion.
 After the bikers destroy an essential artifact of the resurrection spell, the Scooby gang members flee in multiple directions from the attacking demons, convinced the ritual has failed.
 Unbeknownst to them, Buffy has been resurrected and has awakened, still buried in her coffin.